mopires/music-maker-genetic-algorithm/README.md

-# music-maker-genetic-algorithm
+# Music Maker

   A genetic algorithm to generate a chord progression using only white notes for root notes